Xitang Water Town

 1. Explore Old Bridges

-Besides, beautiful legends about the well-preserved bridges still circulate among locals.
-The masterly craftsmanship with which they were made provides a feast for the eyes.
+The masterly craftsmanship of the bridges provides a feast for the eyes.
 Exquisite bridges are scattered above the waterways, like flaring clusters of diamonds on the neck of the old town.

 2. Walk under Covered Corridor